 Farmington (zip 04938) is nestled at the foothills of the mountains in western Maine — a safe, laid-back place where skiers and riders hang with artists and writers.

 Our spectacular lakes & mountains location in Maine combines the perfect mix of the active outdoor lifestyle with the arts and smarts of a small college town.

-The campus is located in downtown Farmington, just a short walk away from a good number of coffee shops, funky stores, restaurants, banks, bookstores, a multi-screen movie theater and a whole lot more.
+The campus is located in downtown Farmington.
+It’s actually a part of the downtown — just a short walk away from a good number of coffee shops, funky stores, restaurants, banks, bookstores, a multi-screen movie theater and a whole lot more.

-And yes, Farmington also has a Wal-Mart, Hannaford supermarket, Pizza Hut, Taco Bell / KFC, McDonald’s, BK, Subway, Dunkin Donuts, Olympia Sports, and other big names you recognize.
+And yes, Farmington also has a Walmart, Hannaford supermarket, Pizza Hut, Taco Bell / KFC, McDonald’s, BK, Subway, Dunkin Donuts, Olympia Sports, and other big names you recognize.
 And UMF runs a regular shuttle service out to Walmart and Hannaford.

 Get Your Outdoors On